Vyacheslav Ivankov: Semyan "Sam" Kislin

-Semyan "Sam" Kislin (born 1934 or 1935 Odessa) was "a member or associate" of Ivankov per a 1994 FBI report obtained by the Associated Press.
+Semyan "Sam" Kislin (born 1934 or 1935 Odesa) was "a member or associate" of Ivankov per a 1994 FBI report obtained by the Associated Press.
 Kislin of Trans Commodities Inc. who hired Michael Cherney to manage Trans Commodities from 1988 to 1992, made donations to Rudy Giuliani's mayoral campaigns in the 1990s.
-Kislin issued numerous mortgages to investors, who were overwhelming associated with countries from the former Soviet Union, in the 2001 opened Trump World Tower.
+Kislin issued numerous mortgages to investors, who were overwhelmingly associated with countries from the former Soviet Union, in the 2001 opened Trump World Tower.
 Kislin, who states that he is very close to the Cherney brothers, claims that he persuaded his ally Giuliani to have President Trump claim that Ukraine is full of corruption.

 Return to Russia

 On July 13, 2004, Ivankov was deported to Russia to face murder charges over two Turkish nationals who were shot in a Moscow restaurant following a heated argument in 1992.
 A third was seriously wounded in the alleged incident.
 The jury found him not guilty and he was acquitted the same day on July 18, 2005.
 The witnesses, a police officer among them, claimed to have never seen him in their lives.